philipturner/molecular-renderer/Documentation/Tests/tests-high-atom-count.md

 When the Windows machine reaches the limit of atom count, the BVH update process is sometimes noticeably slower.
 Probably the ~50 ms, $O(1)$ latency for paging data.
 There is a small amount of wiggle room (~10% difference) where out-of-memory issues may plague the BVH update process, but not the render process.
 I took data until rendering showed signs of breaking down.

+For the macOS machine, the per-pixel cost was starting to skyrocket at ~120M atoms.
+While the FPS monitor technically showed 120 FPS sporadically, there was a constant pattern of spikes that never stabilized.
+I reduced the screen size from 1440x1440 -> 1200x1200.
+While the measured per-frame latency didn't change from 6.6 ms, the lag spikes disappeared.
+The change also started some incredibly severe moiré patterns.

+I boosted the resolution to 1620x1620 and the FPS stabilized at 110 FPS.
+That is 120 FPS with a very consistent pattern of lag spikes.
+For the remainder of the benchmark, I switched between 1200x1200 and 1440x1440 as desired.

 TODO: Create and link a YouTube video in a future commit.